 Shadowshaper is an exciting new novel to talk about.
 An urban fantasy, Shadowshaper rectifies many of the elements I’ve found missing in the urban fantasy subgenre.
 The novel is set in Brooklyn, and Older’s Brooklyn feels lived in—it’s not just a generic area that just happens to hold a secret, it’s filled with multicultural communities.
-Older’s protagonist, Sierra Santiago, is a fierce girl of color, of Puerto Rican heritage with a thick Afro that she wears proudly.
-Her friends are diverse as well—one is Haitian, another half Nigerian, two are a lesbian couple, and all are some form of ethnic minority.
+Older’s protagonist, Sierra Santiago, is a fierce girl of color, of black and Puerto Rican heritage with a thick Afro that she wears proudly.
+Her friends are diverse as well—one is Haitian, another from Martinique of Igbo descent, two are a lesbian couple, and all are some form of ethnic minority.
 While Shadowshaper is fundamentally a fantasy adventure, this novel has relevant themes that are weaved subtly into the tapestry of Older’s world: police brutality, street harassment, gentrification, internalized racism manifested through colorism, misogyny and homophobia’s intersection.

 Best of all is the world building—rather than fall back on the tried and true masquerade, Older’s magic fits almost perfectly into the society he describes, just as in tune with the communities as the air they breathe.
 Shadowshaping is such an excellent and visually stunning form of magic, I can just imagine how many people will want to play it in RPGs.